Dexterzhao/CusInscraper/README.md

 instagram-scraper is a command-line application written in Python that scrapes and downloads an instagram user's photos and videos.
 Use responsibly.

+Some details:

+1.The program is used for scraping a given location instagram metadata happening recently, as people are posting continuously.

+However, when it keeps retrieving, it starts to get older ones as time goes, this can be seen by the name and timestamp of each file

+Few new posts posted after the start of scraping are scraped.

+2.It is stored in json format, with 100 posts per file, the file name was named as "year/month/day/hour"+'_'+"file number"

+3.Duplicates might occur, if the program was stopped and restarted very frequently, it could be avoided by adding "--latest", but this could cause all posts newly scraped are more recent than the old ones.

+If the dataset is massive enough, then duplicates should be checked, within the file that store posts in the same hour.

+4.Instagram currently does not provide api for scraping followers, working on scraping from webpages and constructing graphs.

+To represent and analyze large graphs, neo4j is a tentative tool.

 Install
 -------